 Hairloss is complex, the root causes of which can only be tackled by either time (hair can sometimes grow back on its own in several conditions), change of hairstyle (removing stress to the scalp is important to recovery in cases of Traction Alopecia) or, most often, by using clinically-proven pharmaceutical formulas to address the reasons why hair is falling out.

-For boosting the condition and health of the hair, specially formulated supplements can also be brought into play, and hair loss specialists take this into account when devising a bespoke treatment plan for each client.
+can also be brought into play, and hair loss specialists take into account non-pharmaceutical products too when devising a customised treatment plan for each client.